Signed in as:

 Dina Previti is a counselor whose mission is to help people in need, believing there is always hope.
 She daily counsels clients, oversees her team of counselors who are caring for people, and running her practice, Dina Previti & Co.

 Paige and Dina are firstly friends and secondly business partners, sharing every space they have and working together.
-Their mission and purpose are to care for those they meet, equip however they can, empower women and young people to use their gifts, and encourage however possible.
+Their mission and purpose are to care for those they meet, equip however they can, empower people to use their gifts, and encourage however possible.
 They love to work hard and play hard, making everyday fun!

 104 East Lancaster Avenue, Wayne, Pennsylvania 19087, United States